The following are some of the main benefits enjoyed by members of the Society. Click on the title of each item to reveal further details.

 This is the quarterly journal that binds the Society’s members together.
 Recipient of prestigious awards for both content and presentation, it provides a forum for discussion, as well as containing substantial articles by the top people in their fields.

 Maple Leaves’ is free to members who can thereby build a valuable study resource.
+It is published in the first week of January.
+April, July and October and mailed out by airmail to all overseas members.
 Hard copy back numbers can also be purchased, when available, from the Society Handbooks Manager.
+More details can be found here.

-Starting in the autumn of 2010 we are planning to upload to the Maple Leaves Archive on this site all back copies of ‘Maple Leaves’ from Volume 1, No 1 issued in 1946 to Volume 28 which ended in 2004.
+We have now uploaded to the Maple Leaves Archive on this site all back copies of ‘Maple Leaves’ from Volume 1, No 1 issued in 1946 to Volume 35 from 2017.

 A four day event that combines serious philately with the social side of our hobby.
 Members are encouraged to bring their partners for either the whole period or just a part.
 The chosen venues rotate around the country to give everyone a chance to sample a casual visit.